MarkMote/ardupilot/README.md

+# Overview
+This project explores using different controllers for a quadcopter system.
+There are multiple versions of things as a result of the development of the project.
+Most of the code comes from the OSS project ArduPilot, look to that for more information.

-# Installation
+## Installation

-Move to the Complete Versions folder and execute install.sh More instructions within.
+Move to the Complete Versions folder and execute 'install.sh' 'install.sh' will download and install depencies for the project.
+Note that this seems to work with Ubuntu 32-bit 14.04 only.

+More instructions within.

 ## Other